mongodb/docs/source/includes/api/list-tables/events/responses/global-onprem.rst

      - string
      - Name of the circumstance that triggered this event.

-       .. include:: /includes/extracts/possibleValues-api-eventTypeName.rst
+       .. include:: /includes/api/facts/event-type-values.rst

    * - groupId
      - string
-     - ID of the project in which this event occurred.
+     - Unique identifier of the project in which this event occurred.

    * - hostId
      - string
-     - ID of the host on which this event occurred.
+     - Unique identifier of the host on which this event occurred.

    * - hostname
      - string